Regret and Belief Complexity Trade-off in Gaussian Process Bandits via Information Thresholding: Gaussian Process Bandits

 The resulting action selection strategy \eqref{eq:gp_ucb} using the GP \eqref{eq:posterior_parameters} is called GP-UCB, and its regret \eqref{eq:regret} is established in \citep{srinivas2012information}[Theorem 1 and 2] as sublinear with high probability up to factors depending on the maximum information gain $\gamma_T$ over $T$ points, which is defined as

 {\bf Compression Statistic:} The fundamental role of information gain in the regret of GP, using either UCB or EI, provides a conceptual basis for finding a parsimonious GP posterior that nearly preserves no-regret properties of \eqref{eq:gp_ucb} - \eqref{eq:posterior_parameters}.
 To define our compression rule, first we define some key quantities related to approximate GPs.
 Suppose we select some other kernel dictionary $\bbD\in\reals^{d\times M}$ rather than $\bbX_t$ at time $t$, where $M$ is the \emph{model order} of the Gaussian Process.
 Then, the only difference is that the kernel matrix $\bbK_t$ in \eqref{eq:posterior_parameters} and the empirical kernel map $\bbk_{t}(\cdot)$ are substituted by $\bbK_{\bbD\bbD}$ and $\bbk_{\bbD}(\cdot)$, respectively, where the entries of $[\bbK_{\bbD\bbD}]_{mn}=\kappa(\bbd_m, \bbd_n)$ and $\{\bbd_m \}_{m=1}^M \subset \{\bbx_u\}_{u\leq t}$.
 Further, $\bby_\bbD$ denotes the sub-vector of $\bby_t$ associated with only the indices of training points in matrix $\bbD$.
 We denote the training subset associated with these indices as $\ccalS_{\bbD}:=\{\bbx_u,y_u\}_{u=1}^M$.
-By rewriting \eqref{eq:posterior_parameters} with $\bbD$ as the dictionary rather than $\bbX_{t+1}$, we obtain

-The question we address is how to select a sequence of dictionaries $\bbD_t \in \reals^{p\times M_t}$ whose $M_t$ columns comprise a set of points way less than $t$, i.e., $M_t \ll t$ and approximately preserve the regret bounds of \citep{srinivas2012information}[Theorem 1 and 2].
+By rewriting \eqref{eq:posterior_parameters} with $\bbD$ as the dictionary rather than $\bbX_{t+1}$, we obtain \blue{ } The question we address is how to select a sequence of dictionaries $\bbD_t \in \reals^{p\times M_t}$ whose $M_t$ columns comprise a set of points way less than $t$, i.e., $M_t \ll t$ and approximately preserve the regret bounds of \citep{srinivas2012information}[Theorem 1 and 2].

 Hence, we propose using conditional entropy as a statistic to compress against, i.e., a new data point should be appended to the Gaussian process posterior only when its conditional entropy is at least $\epsilon$, which results in the following update rule for the dictionary $\bbD_{t} \in \reals^{p\times M_t }$: